 Shower Remodel Costs

-Depending on the options a homeowner chooses, a shower remodel can average in price anywhere from $1,400 to $10,000 depending on a range of factors including materials used, the necessary plumbing work, the styles chosen and more.
-A bathroom’s size and the type of enclosure you opt for also play a role in a project’s cost.
-For example:
+Depending on the options a homeowner chooses, the cost of a shower remodel can range anywhere from $1,400 to $10,000.
+The overall cost will depend on a range of factors including materials used, the necessary plumbing work, the styles chosen and more.

 1. Small bathrooms

-A small bathroom’s shower remodel, with just a shower and potentially other upgrades such as toilet and fixture replacements, flooring, and paint or wallpaper on average can start at $1,400.
+A small bathroom shower remodel – with just a shower replacement and minor upgrades such as showerhead, fixture, or tile replacements – starts at about $1,400.

 Small Shower Remodel